tobivcu/autoencoder/README.md

 * Batch Size
 * n_input

+These parameters can be modified by changing the code of the program.
+The values that we recommend for these variables are the ones that are already set; however, these may not be optimal for all datasets.

 ### Specifying a Compression Ratio
 Currently, the only way to specify a theoretical compression ratio is to modify the code.
 The compression ratio is equal to the product of n_input, n_hidden1, n_hidden2, and n_hidden3.
-Note, however, that this is only a theoretical compression ratio.
-The actual compression ratio may be lower than the theoretical compression ratio.
-This may occur for several reasons, such as the range of the input data and how well the autoencoder is optimized to predict the data.
+Note, however, that this is only a theoretical compression ratio; the actual compression ratio may be lower than the theoretical compression ratio.
+This may occur for several reasons, such as the value of the error-bound, the range of the input data and how well the autoencoder is optimized to predict the data.

 ### Running the Autoencoder
 Arguments: -r for training file; -c for compression file; -d for decompression file; -e for error-bound